bonitoo-io/influxdb-vector-demo/README.md

 #### Why Not Just Events?

 Existing services usually emit metrics, traces, and logs of varying quality.
-By designing Vector to meet services where they are (current state), we serve as a bridge to newer standards.
-This is why we place "events" at the top of our data model, where logs and metrics are derived (traces coming soon).
+By designing Vector to meet services where they are (current state), Vector serve as a bridge to newer standards.
+This is why Vector place "events" at the top of data model, where logs and metrics are derived (traces coming soon).

 ### InfluxDB Metrics Sink